L-theory of $C^*$-algebras: Proof of

 \section{Proof of \cref{ThmC}}

 For convenience we state again the theorem we shall prove in this section.
-We emphasise that KK-theory is not used in this proof. \begin{Thm} Let $A$ be a Banach algebra with involution.
+We emphasize that KK-theory is not used in this proof. \begin{Thm} Let $A$ be a Banach algebra with involution.
 Then the canonical map $\L(A) \to \k(A)^{tC_2}$ is a 2-adic equivalence. \end{Thm} In the proof of this theorem and in fact also of \cref{ThmA}, we will make use of the topological Grothendieck--Witt spectra introduced in \cite[\S 10]{Schlichting} which we denote by $\Gw_\top(A)$.
-We recall that these are defined as the geometric realisation
+We recall that the family of topological $n$-simplices $\{\Delta^n\}_{n\in \Delta}$ form, via the canonical coface and codegeneracy maps, a cosimplicial topological space.
+Hence, by considering algebras of continuous functions one obtains a simplicial involutive Banach algebra $C^0(\Delta^n,A)$ (with pointwise involution) and one defines $\Gw_\top(A)$ as the geometric realisation

-where $C^0(\Delta^n,A)$ is the ring of continuous $A$-valued functions on the $n$-simplex $\Delta^n$, equipped with pointwise involution, and $\Gw$ is its (algebraic) Grothendieck--Witt spectrum.
-We recall that connective topological K-theory $\k(A)$ admits a similar description in terms of connective algebraic K-theory $\K_\alg$:
+of the resulting simplicial spectrum, where $\Gw$ is the (algebraic) Grothendieck--Witt functor.
+We recall from \cite[Prop.\ 10.2]{Schlichting} that connective topological K-theory $\k(A)$ admits a similar description in terms of connective algebraic K-theory $\K_\alg$:

 For any ring with involution $R$ with $2 \in R^\times$ there is a natural fibre sequence